Child Sex Abuse: Florida’s Justice System Has Failed Our ChildrenJennifer Seay

 13:00-We had another interview at the Advocacy Center.
 The interview lasted roughly 1.50 hours.

 After my daughter’s interview, I asked the advocacy interviewer some questions.
 Specifically, as to why she was interviewed so many times.

 Also learned from talking to the Detective that he has not been doing this job long and he actually is going back to patrol because he does not like the hours or the job.

 I tried to make another controlled phone call he; didn’t answer.

 I was notified that the police are sending the information to the District Attorney and they are going to charge him with sexual battery of a victim 12 years of age or older but younger than 18 years of age and 3 counts of lewd or lascivious molestation.

-May 31, 2017-We arrive at the State Attorney’s Office, where my daughter is interviewed by a female DA and a Female State Special Victims Officer.
-I am interviewed as well.
-During my interview, the Female State Special Victims sitting behind the desk seemed very uninterested in anything I had to say and several times I saw her on her phone reading texts or sending texts on her phone that was laying flat on her desk.
+A female DA and State Special Victims Officer at the State Attorney’s Office, interviewed my daughter and I. During my interview, the Female State Special Victims sitting behind the desk seemed very uninterested in anything I had to say and several times I saw her on her phone reading texts or sending texts on her phone that was laying flat on her desk.
 Within two weeks she would notify me of the decision of their filing status and if they were going to pursue charges.

-June 6, 2017-My divorce is finalized.
-I received everything I was asking for in the petition.
+I received everything I was asking for in the divorce petition.
 My husband was not present at our divorce hearing.